Meet your advisor

 Technological Leadership students may request a course substitution by emailing TechLeadership@asu.edu.

-you will receive a response at your ASU email account when you request has been processed.
-Please allow up to two weeks for processing.
+You will receive a response at your ASU email account when your request has been processed.
+Please allow up to two weeks.

 Before withdrawing from a course, please review the following information and then schedule an appointment to meet with an advisor to discuss your situation and options.
 Advisors cannot assist students with withdrawals after the withdrawal deadline has passed.
-If the withdrawal deadline is prior to your scheduled advising appointment, it may be in your interest to withdraw first and ask questions later.
+If the withdrawal deadline is prior to your scheduled advising appointment, it may be in your interest to withdraw before your appointment.